Breaking News: Taglines

 sant antoni correfocs

 Sant Antoni is arguably the biggest and most important holiday unique to Mallorca.
 Despite having just finished Christmas not two weeks before, Mallorcans hit the streets and squares again.
-The trains run late into the night.
+The trains run late into the night on a special schedule.
 Demons run wild in the street.

 With the Feast of Sant Antoni taking place on January 17 and most of the festivities happening the night before on the 16th, Sant Antoni is fundamental to Mallorcan culture.
 It’s even the origin of the Mallorcan soccer team’s mascot: Demons.